-In many situations there may be a range of options other than traditional "command and control" regulation available to achieve the government’s policy objectives.
-The "regulate first" approach may mean that more effective and efficient policy instruments are being overlooked.
+In fact, the first response by governments to a perceived policy issue is often to regulate.
+But was this the best possible action the government could have taken?
+In many situations there may be a range of options other than traditional ‘command and control’ regulation available to achieve the government’s policy objectives.
+The ‘regulate first’ approach may mean that more effective and efficient policy instruments are being overlooked.
 This is an important issue because the use of an inferior policy instrument may have significant implications for competition, economic performance and may be less effective in meeting wider social objectives.